 I ran up the engine to heat the oil, and then while the old oil drained my father and I went in search of fresh oil.
 I had a box of Aeroshell W100+ oil, but with a new or overhauled engine you need to use an oil with rather less lubrication and anti-wear additives, to help the piston rings seat and the engine break in properly.
 We found this up the road at the “Z” petroleum depot, in the form of a box of Aeroshell 100, and headed back to the club.
 Elsa refilled the oil while I found a temporary home for the spare engine cylinder and W100+ oil, and Dad started his drive south.
 It would take him about 3 hours; but only 40 minutes for us!
 We killed some time chatting to students in the club, and eating ice creams from the cafe, before starting up and heading south.

 We soon descended in towards Te Kuiti.
 This airstrip is mainly used for agricultural aviation and has a slightly weird runway, being mostly grass with a thin center strip of asphalt for about 2/3rds of the length, and this strip being extended one way by a couple of hundred meters of gravel.
-They clearly wanted to use as many different runway types as possible.
+They had made a real effort to use as many different runway types as possible.
 We landed just ahead of a training C172, which like many of the 172s in New Zealand turned out to be diesel powered.
 They were on a cross-country training flight from one of the schools at Ardmore.

 Dad was stuck in traffic, so we spent a lazy hour relaxing in the shade under the wing, on the grass.
 While doing this I noticed that half of a plastic fairing had gone missing, where the right hand landing gear attached to the fuselage.
 I snapped a couple of pictures and sent them off to my mechanic Jason in the US for his opinion.
 Shortly afterwards, my father arrived, and we set off to the glow worm caves.